yvobogers/yb-verisure-mailparser/README.md

 Use at your own risk, the code is not secure and should probably include more advanced source signature checking etc. to prevent email spoofing and getting false notifications.

-This example assumes hardcoded strings (in Swedish) in the email notifications, otherwise it just uses the Subject: field.
+This example assumes hardcoded strings (in Swedish) in the email notifications, otherwise it just reports what was in the Subject: field.
 It also expects these Lambda Environment variables to be set:
 .
 URL: external URL endpoint, should support POST requests (e.g. using AWS API Gateway or some NodeJS server) .
 DELETE_SRC_MAIL: whether or not emails should be deleted from S3 after processing .
 SRC_BUCKET: S3 bucket where the Verisure emails are dumped (e.g. by AWS SES)